Best Ways to Get Over Your Fear of Heights

-Many people suffer from an extreme fear of heights to the point where they freeze up or are unable to function when they are suspended high up in the air.
+Many people suffer from an extreme fear of heights to the point where they freeze up or cannot function when suspended high up in the air.
 This fear can be dangerous for construction workers, especially anyone working on an aerial lift.
-A person who is afraid of being high up off the ground may have difficulty functioning normally, which can actually put them at a higher risk of falling.
+A person who is afraid of being high up off the ground may have difficulty functioning normally unless they learn how to get over a fear of heights..

-Before you take steps to conquer your fear of heights, it’s helpful to know you’re not the only one.
+Before you tackle overcoming your fear of heights, it’s helpful to know you’re not the only one.
 In fact, it’s estimated that over 25 million Americans have some type of phobia.

 What Causes a Fear of Heights?